agentrickard/domain/README.txt

 For users without the 'Administer content' permission, certain elements of the node editing form are hidden.
-These settings allow the site administrator to enable users with the 'edit domain nodes' permission to have access to those restricted fields.
+These settings allow the site administrator to enable users with the 'Edit any content on assigned domains' permission to have access to those restricted fields.

 By default, 'Comment settings', 'Delete node', 'Publshing options', and 'Path aliasing' are enabled.